eth2data/eth2data.github.io/README.md

 While we started with Medalla, our hope is to continue working towards enriching the ecosystem with more research and metrics, as Phase 0 of eth2 rolls out.

-In our view, good measurement of key parameters, leads to better understanding of live networks and an overall a healthier ecosystem.
+In our view, good measurement of key parameters, leads to better understanding of live networks and an overall a :seedling:healthier ecosystem:seedling:.

-:seedling:

 ## Contents
 In this repo, you will find: